classdojo/policies/terms.md

 Company will only share and use your personally identifiable information in accordance with ClassDojo’s current Privacy Policy at http://www.classdojo.com/privacy.

 The license in (i) above will terminate when you delete any User Submissions with intellectual property rights (like photos or videos) (“IP content”)), you or your Institution (as defined below) deletes an Education Record, you delete any personal information, or you delete your account, unless your content has been shared with others, and they have not deleted it.
-Note, however, that any User Submissions that may be in or related to messages sent through ClassDojo Messaging may be kept after you delete your account.
+Note, however, that any User Submissions that may be in or related to messages sent through ClassDojo Messaging, Class Story, or School Story may be kept after you delete your account.
 Please see our deletion FAQs for more information.
 When you delete IP content, Education Records, or personal information, it is deleted in a manner similar to emptying the recycle or trash bin on a computer.
 However, you understand that any removed User Submission may persist in backup copies for a reasonable period of time (but will not be available to others).
 You are responsible for making sure that you have all rights in the User Submissions, including the rights necessary for you to grant us the foregoing licenses to the User Submissions.

 All information posted or transmitted through the Service is the responsibility of the person that posted it, and we will not be liable for any errors or omissions in any content.
 ClassDojo cannot guarantee the identity of any other users with whom you may interact in the course of using the Service, or the authenticity of any data which users may provide about themselves.
 You acknowledge that all content accessed by you using the Service is at your own risk and you will be solely responsible for any damage or loss to any party resulting therefrom.
 We do not guarantee that we will publish any of your User Submissions, and reserve the right to remove User Submissions from the Service at any time for any reason, such as if we receive a notice reports a User Submission infringes someone’s intellectual property rights.